mjneary10/shaunagra-test/content/cards/baby/_index.md

 +++
 type = "baby"
 pageType = "product"
-metaTitle = "Personalised Baby Cards | Shauna Gra Personalised Frames And Cards" title = "Personalised baby cards" description = "Are you looking for a new baby card that is personalised for a girl or a boy or unisex, well check out my range of cards that are handmade in Ireland.
-I am sure to have one that suits to make the perfect keepsake baby card.
-Don't forget to check out my range of personalised Christening cards too suitable for a girl, boy or twins."
+metaTitle = "Personalised New Baby Cards Handmade | Shauna Gra" title = "Personalised New Baby Cards Handmade" description = "Check out our personalised new baby cards handmade in Ireland.
+I make personalised baby girl cards and also personalised baby boy cards.
+Fast order turnaround, have your card within days."
 +++

-Are you looking for a new baby card that is personalised for a girl or a boy or unisex, well check out my range of cards that are handmade in Ireland.
+Check out our personalised new baby cards handmade in Ireland.
+I make personalised baby girl cards and also personalised baby boy cards.
+Fast order turnaround, have your card within days.
 I am sure to have one that suits to make the perfect keepsake baby card.
 Don't forget to check out my range of personalised Christening cards too suitable for a girl, boy or twins.